Lavender Care: How to Grow Lavender in Pots and Containers

 Always ensure the pot or container has drainage holes in the base to allow excess water to escape after watering to prevent root rot.

-If your potted lavender is on a patio then I recommend placing the pot on feet to elevate an inch or so off the ground, which ensures water can escape freely from the bottom of the pot without pooling underneath.
+If your potted lavender is on a patio, then I recommend placing the pot on ‘feet’ (stone or bricks) to elevate an inch or so off the ground, which ensures water can escape freely from the bottom of the pot without pooling underneath.

 (Read my article, choosing the best pot for lavender, for examples).